• Skip to primary navigation

 Serving and storage

-Serving: Traditionally this salad is had with steaming hot rice, and sesame oil poured on top.
-This salad can also be served as a condiment /relish or as a filling to your sandwich, burger, and wrap.
+Serving: Traditionally this pachadi is had with steaming hot rice, and sesame oil poured on top.
+It works so well as a condiment /relish for your sandwich, burger, and wrap.

-Storing: Store the leftover salad in a glass container with a lid in the refrigerator and it will keep good for 2-3 days.
-It will taste better with each passing day 😋
+Storing: Store the leftover chutney in a glass container with a lid in the refrigerator and it will keep good for 2-3 days.
+It will taste better with each passing day. 😋

 Notes and substitutions